eeeedgar/pondo_flutter_intro/README.md

 ### **Running tests**

-Tests are running automatically on CI/CD, but you can run them on your own
+Tests are running automatically on CI/CD (you can see them here [Actions](https://github.com/eeeedgar/pondo_flutter_intro/actions)), but you can run them on your own
 ```bash
 flutter test
 ```